Julie Hambleton

 What Is Astragalus?

-Before we dig into its benefits, it’s important to understand was Astragalus actually is.
+Before we dig into its benefits, it’s important to understand what Astragalus actually is.
 As already mentioned, it is a plant native to Asia.
 Astragalus comes from the root of the plant, which is made into many different forms of supplements, including liquid extracts, capsules, powders, and teas.
 Only two of the more than 2,000 species of Astragalus are used in supplements: Astragalus membranaceus and Astragalus mongholicus.
 (1)

 We love St. Francis Herb Farm Astragalus.
 Astragalus is used in traditional herbalism to help maintain a healthy immune system.
 It is used to manage colds and upper respiratory infections, to strengthen and regulate the immune system, and to increase the production of white blood cells.
 It is also an antibacterial, antiviral tonic, liver protectant, anti-inflammatory, and antioxidant.
 Get your 30 day supply at The Health Shop for $32.18 while supplies last